-Latest research suggests that taking some antihypertensive medications may affect your mood.
-Taking a calcium antagonist or a beta blocker may increase your risk of developing depression or bipolar disorder, while taking an ACE inhibitor or an angiotensin-receptor blocker may reduce your risk.
+Latest research suggests that taking some high blood pressure treatments can affect your mood.
+The blood pressure treatments most likely to cause depression are calcium antagonist and beta blockers while taking an ACE inhibitor or an angiotensin-receptor blocker may reduce your risk of depression.
 Thiazide diuretics appear to have a neutral effect on mood.

 Blood pressure drugs and mood

 The link between blood pressure drugs and mood was first noted in data from over half a million people, aged 40 to 80 years, who attended two Scottish hospitals.
 From these, around 144,000 patients who were receiving treatment for high blood pressure were selected and followed for five years.

 Another similar group of around 112,000 other patients, who were not taking any of these antihypertensive drugs, were also followed to act as controls.

 The results, published in the American Heart Association journal, Hypertension, showed that people who took either a beta-blocker or a calcium antagonist drug were twice as likely to need admission to hospital for a serious mood disorder compared to those taking an angiotensin antagonist (ACE inhibitor or angiotensin-receptor blocker).
 When other co-existing medical conditions were taken into account, the risk of experiencing a mood disorder increased even further.

 Overall, people taking an angiotensin antagonist had the lowest risk for hospitalisation with a mood disorder – even lower than those not taking any antihypertensive treatments, suggesting they may have a beneficial, protective effect on emotions.

 People taking thiazide diuretics had the same risk for mood disorders as those not taking antihypertensive drugs, indicating that these did not appear to affect mood one way or the other.